 Payton is a first-year grad student at The University of Texas at Austin, obtaining her Master's degree in Middle Eastern Studies.
 Originally from Virginia, her passion for international affairs and cultures began in high school as she attended a specialized academy for Global Studies and World Languages.
 In this, she had opportunities to learn about other cultures from students of that country through student exchanges and cultural cafes.
 This excitement for expanding her cultural knowledge pushed her to pursue higher education in Global Studies through her studies, taking a keen interest in Middle Eastern culture, language, and affairs.
 In May 2022, Payton graduated from George Mason University in Fairfax, Virginia, with her Bachelor's in Global Affairs with a concentration in Human Security.
 Just having moved to Austin, Payton joined AIN to learn more about the area and continue to expand her passion for international affairs and cultures.

-Krish Komarla is a junior in high school, focused on STEM curriculum and an avid soccer player.
+Krish Komarla is a senior in high school, focused on STEM curriculum and an avid soccer player.
 He cares deeply about the community and often volunteers with local organizations like Food Bank Of Central Texas, Mobile Loaves and Fishes, Generation Serve, Together We Rise and Austin Intercultural Network.
 As webmaster for AIN, Krish is responsible for keeping the website up and running, and all things related to the website.
 He recently created a new website for AIN, upgrading functionality, enhancing user experience, and giving the organization a fresh look.
 He hopes to make a difference in his community by sharing his time and talent to help those in need and make the world a better place.